cmsho/Proof-Tool/README.md

 # Dependencies
 These are the dependencies:
 - Python 3.10 (https://www.python.org/downloads/)
-- pipenv (from the command line, run 'pip install pipenv' or 'pip3 install pipenv')
+- pipenv (from the command line, run 'pip install pipenv')

 # How to Run
 - Clone this git repository, and navigate to the top-level directory
 - On the command line, run 'pipenv install' to install project dependencies (e.g. Django)
 - On the command line, run 'pipenv shell' to activate the virtual environment
 - On the command line, run 'python manage.py migrate' to migrate data models to the SQLite database
-- On the command line, run 'python manage.py runserver' or 'python3 manage.py runserver' to intiate the server
+- On the command line, run 'python manage.py runserver' to initiate the server
 - Open an internet browser and navigate to http://127.0.0.1:8000/